vkola-lab/jad2024/README.md

 3. Analyze graph level metrics to determine differences in efficiency and organization of tau deposition at varying amyloid burdens.

 ## I. Data Cleaning
-Data can be obtained from [ADNI](https://adni.loni.usc.edu/data-samples/access-data/) and [A4](https://a4study.org/) websites upon request.
+Researchers can request the data used in this project from the [ADNI](https://adni.loni.usc.edu/data-samples/access-data/) and [A4](https://a4study.org/) websites.
 <div style="text-align:center;">
     <img src="Participant Selection Process (1)-1.png" alt="Screenshot">
 </div>